Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

 \subsubsection{Experiment Infrastructure}

-For our experiments, we implement a standard tool-use agent based on the one introduced in $\tau^2$-Bench~\cite{barres2025tau}, with GPT-4o or GPT-5 as the backbone model and the policy included in the system prompt.
-In each benchmark and experimental condition, we connect all tools through an MCP server~\cite{MCP_2024}.
-Implementation details and configurations are provided in Section~\ref{sec:data_availability_statement}.
+We implement a tool-calling agent following $\tau^2$-Bench~\cite{barres2025tau}, with GPT-4o and GPT-5 as backbone LLMs and policies in system prompts.
+Across all conditions, tools are exposed via an MCP server~\cite{MCP_2024}.

-Because these benchmarks require multi-turn interactions, in which the user responds to the agent's output to trigger subsequent actions, we simulate user responses with an LLM, following the setup used in $\tau^2$-Bench and CAR-bench.
+Because these benchmarks require multi-turn user-agent interactions, we simulate user responses with an LLM, in line with $\tau^2$-Bench and CAR-bench.
 The user-simulation LLM is given the relevant context but has no access to the MCP tools.